vivJoe/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

 Console to handle object storage using JSON serialization and deserealization.
 This is a team project to develop a Python3 console that emulates the AirBnb object management.
-Include directory with static web pages for desktop and mobile first version with ARIA implementation.

 # 0x00.Table of contents